elcoco/mint_autoinstall/README.md

     sudo dd if=out.iso of=/path/to/usb_stick bs=8M status=progress

+The linuxmint_custom.seed file is copied to the image.
 When booting from this USB stick, a new boot menu option becomes available: "Repair cafe preseeded OEM install".
-During this OEM install the preseed file is fetched from the master branch in this repo.
+During this OEM install the preseed file is read and the install should be completely silent.
-This means that internet access is a requirement.
+Unfortunately the OEM install is still asking for an OEM password.
+I'm trying to find a way to disable that.

 # Changes from the default install